 As we can see from the illustration above, an investment period of 9 years would turn £1,000 into £8,662 with a £50 monthly investment.

-But, there's a lot of spin in this and the monthly contribution clouds what a lump sum of just £1,000 at the start of 2007 would return.
+But, there's a lot of spin in this with the monthly contribution somewhat making returns appear much larger than in reality.
+Here's what investing a lump sum of £1,000 at the start of 2007 would return without monthly contributions.

 Nutmeg wouldn't let me project the performance of a £1,000 investment due to their minimum investment requirements.
-But by entering a £10,000 initial investment followed by no monthly contribution we can see that the expected portfolio value would be £14,699 in 9 years time giving.
-A £1,000 investment therefore would be worth around £1,469 a 47% increase over 9 years or 5.2%.
+But by entering a £10,000 initial investment followed by no monthly contribution we can see that the expected portfolio value would be £14,699 in 9 years time.
+A £1,000 investment therefore would be worth around £1,469.
+A 47% increase over 9 years or 5.2% annually.

-What these two comparisons make obvious, although one is retrospective and one perspective, is that these platforms are working with an assumed return of around 6% for their medium risk portfolios (The stock market yearly average over 100 years) to base the projected future value of investments.
+What these two comparisons make obvious, although one is retrospective and one perspective, is that these platforms are working with an assumed return of around 6% for their medium risk portfolios.
+(The stock market yearly average over 100 years)

-But I'm sure about one thing: leave your money in a ready made portfolio long enough and you'll make more money than you would with it sitting in a bank account.
+One thing I am sure about though is that if you leave your money in a ready made portfolio long enough you'll make more money than you would with it sitting in a bank account.

 4.6 How risk affects returns

-So how much is a ready made portfolio's returns affected by risk?
+So how much is a ready made portfolio's returns affected by the risk settings?

-I decided to take a look at the two most popular platforms, Nutmeg and Moneybox to illustrate the relationship.
+I decided to take a look at the two most popular platforms, Nutmeg and Moneybox to illustrate the relationship between risk and return.